 Hawkins, Julie with Neville Vakharia and Andrew Zitcer.
 2014.
 A Fragile Ecosystem: The Role of Arts & Culture in Philadelphia’s Mantua, Powelton Village & West Powelton Neighborhoods.
 Drexel University.

 Hawkins, Julie.
 2012.
 “Leveraging the Power of Individuals for Arts Advocacy.”
 The Journal of Arts Management, Law, and Society.
 Volume 42, Issue 3: 128-14.

 Hawkins, Julie and Tom Kaiden.
-"From Implication to Innovation: 2011 Portfolio and Lessons From the Field" Philadelphia Social Innovations Journal Issue 10 (Spring 2012).
+2012.
+"From Implication to Innovation: 2011 Portfolio and Lessons From the Field" Philadelphia Social Innovations Journal, Issue 10: 1-1.

 My research examines the strategies of individual artists, cultural organizations and communities, particularly as they relate to arts advocacy, cultural policy, and community planning.
 Guiding this work is a drive to better understand the value of arts and culture to individuals and communities, as well as how this value is expressed.
 I believe that this knowledge is critical to the success of the arts and arts leaders in a time of change for the profession.